intel/intel-extension-for-transformers/examples/deployment/neural_engine/sparse/distilbert_base_uncased/README.md

 # Sparse model Step-by-Step
-Here is a example from pruning a distilbert base model using group lasso during a distillation process to get sparse model, and then inference with SparseLib which is a high-performance operator computing library.
+Here is a example from pruning a distilbert base model using group lasso during a distillation process to get sparse model, and then inference with Transformers-accelerated Library which is a high-performance operator computing library.
 Overall, get performance improvement.
 # Prerequisite

 ### 1\.
 Installation